EA4BFK/IberRadio-Presentations-2016_2024/README.md

 Topics by year:

   2016 Practical Applications of a VNWA (Spainsh)

   2017 Experiments & Measuments with a VNWA (Spanish)

   2018 Satellite Station with QFH Antennas (Spanish)

   2019 How to setup a Station for QO-100 Satellite (Spanish)

+  2021 The Noise Figure and How to measure it.
+CANFI Project

  Happy reading